Statement of Purpose

 - Engaged with our Congressional delegation on federal transportation reauthorization, including convening a meeting with members of the Transportation and Infrastructure Committee and their staff.
 In attendance were top staff members for Representatives Meehan, Fitzpatrick, and Gerlach.
 Congressman Lou Barletta was in attendance himself.
 Also helping to organize the meeting were two former Congressmen, Democrat Joe Hoeffel of Pennsylvania, and Republican Jim Saxton of New Jersey, who chaired the meeting.
 Throughout the spring of 2012, we continued to meet with members of Congress and their staff about infrastructure and transportation investments and the importance of securing a bipartisan agreement and even compromise, with the result that in July a two-year transportation bill was passed.

 - Hosted a White House Round Table meeting in August 2012 in Valley Forge with the White House Director of Intergovernmental Affairs, David Agnew.
-The meeting, which was attended by 60 local leaders representing 35 towns, highlighted the challenges of diverse, middle class suburbs – particularly how EPA demands on our aging storm-water and sewer systems have put tremendous fiscal pressure on our communities that get passed on to homeowners and businesses in the form of increased property taxes and utility rates.
-Mr. Agnew pledged to broker meetings with EPA Secretary Lisa Jackson and Education Secretary Arne Duncan.
+The meeting, which was attended by 60 bi-partisan local leaders representing 35 towns, highlighted the challenges of diverse, middle class suburbs – particularly how EPA demands on our aging storm-water and sewer systems have put tremendous fiscal pressure on our communities that get passed on to homeowners and businesses in the form of increased property taxes and utility rates.
+Mr. Agnew pledged to broker meetings with senior staff from EPA, DOT, HUD and Department of Education.

-- In follow up to the October 2011 Public Meeting in Lancaster, Building One Pennsylvania and the First Suburbs Project continue to work with HUD to develop a housing mobility program that will serve as a model for addressing poverty concentration and opportunity.
+- Building One Pennsylvania continues to work with HUD to develop a housing mobility program that will serve as a model for addressing poverty concentration and opportunity.
 The program will reform federal housing programs that continue to over-steer low-income housing and residents into middle class suburban communities that are already diverse, increasingly fiscally challenged, and declining in opportunity.
 The program will instead open up housing opportunity in job-rich areas that also enjoy strong public schools.